RachitKumar74/Single-Precision/README.md

 Provides a clean, user-friendly, and professional interface.<br>

-Built using HTML, CSS, and JavaScript.
+Built using HTML, CSS, and JavaScript.<br>
-Technologies Used <br>
+Technologies Used: <br>
-HTML: For the structure of the tool.
+HTML: For the structure of the tool.<br>

 CSS: For styling and layout.<br>